awez/amirrajan.github.com/a-dark-room/index.md

 **Nov 18, 2013: Additional Notable Interactions**

-Using the @ADarkRoomiOS twitter account, I interacted with Leigh Alexander (@leighalexander), an editor at Gamasutra and Kotaku, about a tweet she posted with regards to A Dark Room.
+Using the @ADarkRoomiOS Twitter account, I interacted with Leigh Alexander (@leighalexander), an editor at Gamasutra and Kotaku, about a tweet she posted with regards to A Dark Room.
 Letting a number of people in the conversation know about the existence of the iOS version.
 There was no noticeable difference in downloads the next day.
 A meager 5 downloads on the 19th.
 I'm glad I was able to havae a meaningful interaction with Leigh however.

 **Nov 22, 2013: Pocket Gamers writes an Entry on A Dark Room**